PaulHung1005/Project_adlink/README.md

 Ampere Mountain Jade code base & tools installation.

 * Clone the repository; run 'setup_git.sh' and 'setup_tools.sh' on your local machine.
-* OS used for build environment is Ubuntu 20.04.
+* OS used for build environment is Ubuntu 22.04.05 LTS
 ---

 * **3 files in AmpereAltra-ATF-SCP submodule you may not be able to access, if so, please get them from Ampere and place them as below:**